PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 ## Using Java
 Once you have downloaded and **installed** Java, PolyMC will be able to detect it during the first time set-up wizard.

-If you installed Java after already completing the first time wizard, you can access your Java configuration through
+If you installed Java after already completing the first time setup process, you can access and modify your Java configuration through
 > Settings > Java > Java Runtime > Auto-detect...